-From there, the adjudicator will monitor the situation closely and will often update the badge expiration to coincide with the next court date, or require the badge holder to check in regularly until a disposition has been made.
-By restricting the length of time the badge is valid, the airport will be able to control the situation and not have someone badged that may have been convicted of a disqualifying crime, thus reducing the potential security risk.
+Adjudicators who have dealt with an arrest for a potentially disqualifying RBN offense indicated that the final disposition can take weeks or months from the first notice of arrest.
+Typically, adjudicators will monitor the situation closely, and will often update the badge expiration to coincide with the next court date or require the badge holder to check in regularly until a disposition has been made.
+By restricting the length of time the badge is valid, the airport will be able to control the situation and not have someone badged who may have been convicted of a disqualifying crime, thus reducing the potential security risk.
 If the final disposition shows that the offense or circumstance is disqualifying, the badge is revoked.